March v Stramare (E & MH) Pty Ltd: Significance

 The significance of this case arose primarily due to the impact it had on determining the issue of causation in Australian tort law.
 Prior to the decision made in March v Stramare, Australian courts utilised the 'but-for' test as the sole test in determining causation.
 Under this test, if the plaintiff's injuries would not have occurred if it had not been for the negligence of the defendant, then the defendant would be liable for the injuries and damages sustained by the plaintiff.
-However, as stated by former High Court of Australia justice James Edelman, after the decision made inMarch v Stramare, Australian courts changed the way they determined common law causation.
+However, as stated by former High Court of Australia justice James Edelman, after the decision made in March v Stramare, Australian courts changed the way they determined common law causation.
 Thus, in the aftermath of March v Stramare, in cases where legal causation had to be established, the but-for test was only a factor to consider instead of being the sole determining test for causation.

 Additionally, this case also reaffirmed the idea developed in previous cases such as Chapman v Hearse (1961), that the requirement of reasonable foreseeability in the law of causation is not in itself a test for causation.
-Instead, as stated by Dr Ian Freckelton, March v Stramare affirmed that this criteria should only be used to mark 'the limits beyond which a wrongdoer will not be held responsible for his or her wrongful act'.
+Instead, as stated by Dr Ian Freckelton, March v Stramare affirmed that this criterion should only be used to mark 'the limits beyond which a wrongdoer will not be held responsible for his or her wrongful act'.